Why Choose an Online Finance Degree?

 The University of Minnesota Crookston offers a bachelor’s in finance program that can be taken remotely, as a hybrid program, or totally on campus.
 Students take courses in business writing, financial markets, marketing principles, estate planning, and more.

 4. University of Houston- Downtown

 The University of Houston offers a bachelor of business administration with a focus on finance.
-This program augments the program by encouraging a minor in marketing, economics or accounting.
-Many graduates sit for the chartered financial planner, certified treasure professional and chartered financial analyst certification exams.
+This program augments the program by encouraging a minor in marketing, economics, or accounting.
+Many graduates sit for the chartered financial planner, certified treasury professional, and chartered financial analyst certification exams.

 5. Missouri State University